What ADA and Accessibility accommodations are available at Shaky Knees?

 The Festival does not provide personal care, golf cart rides, or push service of any kind or wheelchairs for rent or loan.
 Wheelchairs, power wheelchairs, and three or four-wheeled scooters are allowed only for use by patrons with mobility disabilities.
 For safety reasons, requests to use other power-driven mobility devices will be reviewed on a case-by-case basis.
 Powered wheelchairs may also be charged at the Access Center.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20-amp circuit.

 Accessible portable toilets are available at the ends of each bank of portable toilets throughout the Festival venue.

 The Festival provides many American Sign Language (ASL) interpreted music performances for patrons who are Deaf or Hard of Hearing.
 Please email firstname.lastname@example.org to request a specific performance be interpreted.
-We ask that you make a request as soon as possible to allow adequate time to prepare.
+We ask that you make a request no later than March 21, 2023 to allow adequate time to prepare.
 We will make every effort to accommodate, but cannot guarantee, requests not timely submitted.

 Pets are not allowed within the Festival grounds.
 However, miniature horses and dogs, which have been trained to provide assistance to an individual with a disability, are welcome.
 If accompanied by a service animal, you will be provided a Patron Notice of Responsibility for a Service Animal or you can request the form in advance from firstname.lastname@example.org.
 Please enter through the accessible lane at either entrance.